thomasdouenne/yellow_vests_aej_ep/README.md

-model_reforms_data/prepare_dataset_housing.py: prepares the dataset for housing energies only (selects variables, translates names to English, inflates sectoral expenditures) model_reforms_data/regression_feedback.py: regress households' expenditures in housing energies on househlds' characteristics model_reforms_data/standardize_data_bdf_ptc.py: defines functions to compare new survey with official statistics (in particular subjective vs objective gains), functions are used by consistency_beliefs_losses.py model_reforms_data/data_menages.csv: data to be used in prepare_dataset.py : comes from the matching of the consumer and transport surveys (Douenne, 2020, The Energy Journal) (selected variables) model_reforms_data/data_matching_bdf.csv: data to be used in prepare_dataset_housing.py : comes from the French consumer survey (selected variables) model_reforms_data/data_matching_enl.csv: data to be used in prepare_dataset_housing.py : comes from the French housing survey (selected variables) model_reforms_data/prediction expenditures.csv: data on objective gains and losses produced in test_predictions_ols_regression_with_transports.py. and used to assess precision of our prediction model_reforms_data/prediction expenditures (2).csv: alternative specification for the prediction, called in code/preparation.R but unused in the paper model_reforms_data/prediction housing expenditures.csv: same thing but specific to housing energies, called in code/preparation.R but unused in the paper
+model_reforms_data/prepare_dataset_housing.py: prepares the dataset for housing energies only (selects variables, translates names to English, inflates sectoral expenditures) model_reforms_data/regression_feedback.py: regress households' expenditures in housing energies on househlds' characteristics model_reforms_data/standardize_data_bdf_ptc.py: defines functions to compare new survey with official statistics (in particular subjective vs objective gains), functions are used by consistency_beliefs_losses.py model_reforms_data/data_menages.csv: data to be used in prepare_dataset.py : comes from the matching of the consumer and transport surveys done in Douenne (2020, The Energy Journal). (selected variables).
+Consumer survey: https://www.insee.fr/en/metadonnees/source/serie/s1194 ; Transport survey: https://www.insee.fr/en/metadonnees/source/serie/s1277 model_reforms_data/data_matching_bdf.csv: data to be used in prepare_dataset_housing.py : comes from the French consumer survey (selected variables).
+Consumer survey: https://www.insee.fr/en/metadonnees/source/serie/s1194 model_reforms_data/data_matching_enl.csv: data to be used in prepare_dataset_housing.py : comes from the French housing survey (selected variables).
+Housing survey: https://www.insee.fr/en/metadonnees/source/serie/s1004 model_reforms_data/prediction expenditures.csv: data on objective gains and losses produced in test_predictions_ols_regression_with_transports.py. and used to assess precision of our prediction model_reforms_data/prediction expenditures (2).csv: alternative specification for the prediction, called in code/preparation.R but unused in the paper model_reforms_data/prediction housing expenditures.csv: same thing but specific to housing energies, called in code/preparation.R but unused in the paper